 Get fresh school supplies

-You’ll probably get a list of some standard, not so fun supplies; but letting kids pick out their own pens, pencils and notebooks can help get them in the right frame of mind and build excitement about the start of the school year.
+You’ll probably get a list of some standard, plain supplies.
+But letting kids pick out their own pens, pencils, and notebooks can help get them in the right frame of mind and build excitement about the start of the school year.

 Plan healthy meals

-Pick up the containers and packages you need to send healthy lunches and snacks and start collecting non-perishable, healthy packaged snacks to power your kids through a long school day.
+Pick up the containers and packages you need to send healthy lunches and snacks.
+Start collecting non-perishable, healthy packaged snacks to power your kids through a long school day.

 Organize school clothes

-Your child may have grown quite a bit over summer – take time to see what pieces still work and what you need to buy before school starts.
-Purging the old pieces lets you see what you still need and ensures you have space for your new purchases.
+Your child may have grown quite a bit over the summer—take time to see what pieces still work and what you need to buy before school starts.
+Purging the old clothes lets you see what you still need and ensures you have space for your new purchases.

 Update medical information